He said that it was “worth it” to have “some gun deaths every single year, so that we can have the second amendment.”1

-In a twist that almost seems made-up, he was literally talking to a crowd of thousands about gun violence in America, in his typically dismissive way, at the very moment he was shot and killed by a rifle.
+In a twist that almost seems made-up, he was literally talking to a crowd of thousands about gun violence in America at the very moment he was shot and killed by a rifle.

-By his own standards, his death was necessary.
+By his own standards, his death was a necessary sacrifice.

 But I don’t agree.

-I hold Charlie’s humanity and his life as sacred — more sacred than he held the lives of the countless individuals and groups he repeatedly, vociferously de-humanized, on the regular, while making millions from his commercialized hatred and bigotry.
+I hold his humanity and his life as sacred — more sacred than he held the lives of the countless individuals and groups he vociferously de-humanized, on the regular.

 I hold every. single. human. life. sacred.